Applying Underglaze on Greenware vs Bisqueware – Which Is Best

 Applying Underglaze on Greenware

 Underglazing on the Greenware Stage of Clay involves applying the underglaze directly to the raw clay body before it has been bisque-fired.
-It can be applied using various methods, such as brushing, sgraffito, or spraying, which offers creative flexibility.
+It can be applied using various methods, such as brushing, sgraffito, or spraying, which offer creative flexibility.
 Let’s take a look at the benefits and disadvantages.

 Benefits of Applying Underglaze on Greenware?